Skip to main content

 Domain 3 - Socio-Cultural Development:

-In addition to the 3 domain requirements above, two additional developmental specialization courses in Equity and Diversity are required.
+In addition to the 3 domain course requirements above--Biological, Cognitive, And Socio-Cultural--two additional developmental specialization courses in Equity and Diversity are required.
 See the next section for course options.

 Equity and Diversity Development Courses (2 required)